On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

 \subsection{The Main Results}

+Throughout, we let $(M, g)$ denote a $4$-dimensional vacuum spacetime, and we let $\mc{N}$ denote a future-directed, smooth, and geodesically foliated null cone in $M$, emanating from a $2$-sphere $\mc{S}$.

-For our analysis, we will think of the geodesically foliated null cone $\mc{N}$ as a smoothly parametrized foliation, $\mc{N} \simeq [s_0, \infty) \times \Sph^2$.
+For our analysis, we will consider $\mc{N}$ as a smoothly parametrized foliation, $\mc{N} \simeq [s_0, \infty) \times \Sph^2$.
 The first parameter in this product refers to the chosen affine parameter for the null geodesic generators of $\mc{N}$, while the copies of $\Sph^2$ are the level sets of the affine parameter.
 As each level sphere of $\mc{N}$ is spacelike, we can consider the Riemannian metric $\mind$ on the spheres induced from the spacetime metric $g$.
-Furthermore, we choose our affine parameter so that the initial sphere $\mc{S}$, corresponding to $s = s_0$, has area $4 \pi s_0^2$.
+Furthermore, we normalize our affine parameter $s$ on $\mc{N}$ so that the initial sphere $\mc{S}$ corresponds to the level set $s = s_0$ and has area $4 \pi s_0^2$.